-To say the first half of 2022 has been unpredictable would be an understatement.
-The ongoing issues associated with a multi-year pandemic, coupled with domestic and international challenges, has taken an emotional toll on many across our society.
-In addition, the economic headwinds of inflation and heighted market volatility have contributed to an amplified sense of instability.
+To say the first half of 2022 has been unpredictable is an understatement.
+The ongoing issues associated with a multi-year pandemic, coupled with domestic and international challenges, has taken an emotional toll on many people.
+In addition, the economic headwinds of inflation and heightened market volatility have contributed to an amplified sense of instability.
 We hear this from friends, family, colleagues, and clients.
 While we can’t predict when or how geopolitical or macro-economic events will unfold, rest assured, our approach to investment and financial planning factor in the inevitability of these events.

-The media will have you believe that 2022 and the last few years have been marked with unusually wild swings in the stock market.
+The media will have you believe that 2022 and several years preceding it have been marked with unusually wild swings in the stock market.
 They are wrong.
 A “correction” in the stock market (often defined as a decline of 10% or more) or a “bear market” (defined as a decline of 20% or more) are attendant risks of investing in stocks that should be accepted.

 - Looking back just one year, it has only declined 0.30% in value.